onmyway133/awesome-online-earning/README.md

 - [Indeed](https://indeed.com/) Find jobs online
 - [Flexijobs](https://www.flexjobs.com/) Discover a new world with only the best remote and flexible jobs!

+## Juror

+- [Online verdict](https://www.onlineverdict.com/jurors/) Get paid to review and respond to legal cases.
+- [Virtual jury](http://www.virtualjury.com/) What will jurors think, feel and believe about your case?
+- [E jury](http://www.ejury.com/) Our online Mock Juries and Focus Groups allow large groups of people to help attorneys determine case value, develop case themes

 ## Narrate audiobook

 - [ACX](https://www.acx.com/help/narrators/200484550) Choose the books you want to audition for